How Do Parenting Styles Affect Academic Success?2023-09-30 11:56

 In the early years of life, parents have a large influence on their children’s development and future successes.
 As a parent, you know that there is no one way to raise a child.
 The type of parenting style that is used can have long-term impacts on many aspects of the child’s life including academic performance.
 Parenting styles not only affect the academic success of children but also their emotional and mental well-being.
-Studies have shown that 8 out of 10 millennial parents consider their children as one of their best friends.
-This indicates that modern parents are more inclined towards becoming a friend, philosopher, and guide of their children to help them achieve academic milestone.

 1. Authoritarian Parenting

 “Go into your room!
 I told you so!
 Rules are rules, no questions asked!” – Sound familiar?

 This style of parenting focuses on obedience and sincerity with disregard for a child’s perspective.
 To this parent, a child is like a robot who is supposed to do as directed and disregard his feelings.
 The parents do not allow the children to make their own choices.
 A box of rules and regulations confine the children.
 Thus, the children feel hollow and unvalued.

 Authoritarian parenting prepares a recipe for disaster when it comes to academic support.
 The child is never encouraged and the results is a fragile, timid child who is incapable of making a decision.
 Most kids suffer from self-esteem issues and soon become resilient to everything their parents say.
 The children could also be living in constant fear of punishment and start to lie about their grades.
 They also build a wall of rage and become emotionless.

 2. Authoritative Parenting

 “I am your parent first and your friend later.”

 The authoritative parenting style follows the parent and friend approach.
 These parents establish rules for their children but the difference is that they also understand their child’s opinions and needs.
 They care about their child’s emotions and focus on his behavioural growth.